FAQ Housing in Groningen

 - There is no housing provided by the university.
 Finding a place to live during your studies is your own responsibility.

-- The only exception to this is for students studying at one of the 2 faculties where you are required to be resident with your fellow students in the faculty during your first year: University College Groningen and University College Fryslân.
+- The only exception to this is for students studying at one of the two faculties where you are required to be resident with your fellow students in the faculty during your first year: University College Groningen and University College Fryslân.
 In these instances, your faculty will contact you with further information.

 - This is up to you!